niimmiish/niimmiish.github.io/_posts/2021-03-03-PWHT-2-website-components.md

 ---
-title:  "What's a static site generator and what to do with it?"
+title:  "Personal Website Part I: What's a static site generator and what to do with it?"
 date:   2021-03-03T17:40:00-0500
 categories:
-  - mm jekyll
+  - personal website
 tags:
   - jekyll
 excerpt: "Reviewing the attractiveness of a static site generator like Jekyll."